SteSurra/TradingView-PineScript/Ichimoku Cloud/README.md

 <H3> Historical Component </H3>

-The Chikou is the closing price of the candle projected 56 days back.

 The Chikou is the line that makes a projection of the closing price of the candle 56 days back.

 This component is particularly useful for identifying moments of market consolidation.